 My underlying motivation is to find beauty in an unexpected place, complexity and layers of experience in something we think we already know, underlying relationships in what at first glance seems random, and experiences that cannot be fully described verbally.
-I search for a deeper understanding of what natural forms tell you about the particular conditions of the moment, and in the case of the Indian laurel figs, they frequently push back forcefully against the infrastructure built to contain them, cantilevering sidewalk slabs at sharp angles, curling their roots over curbs, and swallowing power lines.
-They're survivors, bearing the traces of time's passage and the indignities visited on them, still standing.
+I search for a deeper understanding of what natural forms tell you about the particular conditions of the moment, and in the case of the Indian laurel figs, the story is one of interaction with human beings in a non-native urban environment.

 I have also turned one of my photo sets from Los Angeles into a 3D file using photogrammetry, and produced it as a sculpture.
 Occasionally I photograph trees in other cities as well, including a series focusing on one of the largest trees in California, the Moreton Bay Fig.